gwparsa/GwTest-Website/README.md

 style.css >> main styles for website
-docs folder >> photos, backgronuds, logo and ... page folder >> another website pages like contact and shop
+docs folder >> photos, backgronuds, logo and ... page folder >> another website pages like contact and shop gitignore >> a file for ignore some files to push into github (( ! : do not ever delete .gitignore file ))

 enjoy it!